 If the loan tenure is nearing completion, switching to a new bank because the rate is lower due to the reduced MCLR rate may not actually give you huge savings.
 Before you make your decision to switch the home loan, it is important for you to negotiate with the new lender to get the most beneficial deal.

-Lenders provide MCLR-linked finance only when the home loan is availed at a floating interest rate.
+Lenders provide MCLR-linked finance only when the eligible for PMAY subsidy on your home loan balance transfer is availed at a floating interest rate.
 Any change in the MCLR does not affect the home loan availed at a fixed rate of interest.
 Current MCLR rates are seeing a downward movement and if you are contemplating buying a home, you may benefit by choosing MCLR-linked loans.

 According to the RBI guidelines, the changes in the MCLR do not affect the fixed-interest home loans.
 Lenders must consider the deposit balance and other borrowings to calculate their marginal cost of funds.
 Moreover, institutions are required to publish the MCLR for various tenures.
 To know on Bajaj Finance MCLR rate, visit Finserv MARKETS.